Pronetsd2019/apetrape_management_webapi/README_SETUP.md

 2. Run the SQL scripts to create all required tables:
    - Create the tables from your schema (roles, modules, admins, role_module_permissions)
    - Run `database/login_logs_and_locking.sql` to create the login_logs table and add locking columns to admins table
+   - Run `database/suppliers_and_stores.sql` to create suppliers, stores, and store_operating_hours tables

 ## Configuration